librlaurie/dreamlib/methods.md

 ### Publishing

 We discussed the great tools for self-publishing: Jekyll (including the great themes **Ed** and **Wax**), Omeka, Scalar.
-Also some great larger publishing tools: Manifold, Fulcrum, Stanford
+Also some great larger publishing tools: Manifold, Fulcrum, and Stanford's custom platform.

 ###